dipendrahere/noFacebook/README.md

 git clone https://github.com/gadabout-geek/noFacebook.git
 ```

-After this open you Google-Chrome browser and visit to
+After this open your Google-Chrome browser and visit to
 `chrome://extensions`

 Make sure you enable the Developer mode